Some recent art in school

 Year 4 – Goblins

-Our weekly singing assemblies, led by our music subject leader, provide an opportunity for the whole school to sing together.
+Our weekly singing assemblies, led by Ms Seymour, provide an opportunity for the whole school to sing together.
 Songs learnt, cross a range of different subject areas and some are sung in preparation for productions or special events.
 Below is one of the harvest songs that we sang so eagerly for our harvest assembly.
 To lead us into assembly we have the chance to listen to a different piece of music each week.
 This helps us to gain a better understanding of different styles of music.
 Some of the music we have listened includes Vivaldi – Autumn, Reach for the Stars – S Club 7 and In the Mood.

 At Arnett Hills we teach phonics and early reading skills using the Letters and Sounds approach.
 We use this Synthetics Phonics approach from Reception to Year 1.
 There are 6 phases within Letters and Sounds and most children will complete Phase 6 by the end of Year 2, however this can continue into Year 3 if required.